taneltorn/CoverHunterFolkERA/README.md

 # Code Map

 Hand-made visualization of how core functions of this project interact with each other.
 Also includes additional beginner-friendly or verbose code-commenting that I didn't add to the project code.
+Not regularly maintained, but still useful for getting oriented in this project's code:

 https://miro.com/app/board/uXjVNkDkn70=/